Engineering a more equal future for women

 3. Introduce mentoring and networking schemes

-According to our poll, over a third (35%) deem mentoring schemes to be the number one way of facilitating better career progression for female engineers.
+According to our past poll, over a third (35%) deem mentoring schemes to be the number one way of facilitating better career progression for female engineers.
 A good mentor can help women develop their leadership and management abilities, provide interview support, and focus specifically on the skills needed in order to progress.
-These schemes can be particularly crucial at organisations that lack transparent progression structures, providing coaching on unwritten expectations and advocation for their advancement.
+These schemes can be particularly crucial within organisations that lack transparent progression structures, providing coaching on unwritten expectations and advocating for their advancement.

-Providing access to a diverse range of networking groups is another way to foster supportive communities for female engineers across various disciplines.
-The fact that we’re seeing a drop off in engineers aged 35+ suggests an issue with long-term retention, potentially due to working patterns and location demands that are not compatible with personal commitments, for example caring responsibilities.
+Access to networking groups is another way to foster supportive communities for female engineers across various disciplines.
+The fact that we’re seeing a drop off in engineers aged 35+ suggests an issue with long-term retention, potentially due to working patterns and location demands that are not compatible with personal commitments, for example, caring responsibilities.
 Internal networks can provide female engineering professionals with a forum for sharing resources, best practices and ideas for meeting these challenges.

 4. Implement a more structured approach to promotions

-What is perhaps the most important thing about implementing better structure when it comes to promotions is that it improves the perception of fairness, which is essential to maintaining morale.
-If the engineering sector is to retain female professionals long term, it’s essential that they feel empowered to progress their careers, and know that the ability to do so is entirely within their own hands.
+The top reason engineering professionals want to leave their current job is because of a lack of future opportunities (41%) according to our 2025 Salary & Recruiting Trends Guide.
+Putting in place better structures when it comes to promotions can improve retention and also enhance the perception of fairness, which is essential to maintaining morale amongst your workforce.
+If the engineering sector is to retain female professionals in the long term, women need to feel empowered to progress their careers and know that the ability to do so is entirely within their own hands.

-If you’re looking to build a more gender-balanced workforce and secure the diverse and skilled engineering professionals capable of enacting real change within your organisation, submit an enquiry with us today.
+Looking to build a more gender-balanced workforce and secure diverse and skilled engineering professionals capable of enacting real change within your organisation?
+Submit an enquiry with us today.

 About this author